Overview

 Regency Robotics workshops introduce students ages 8–12 to robotics through structured, hands-on engineering activities hosted at Regency Park Library.
 The program is designed to support recurring library STEM workshops using reusable activity stations, standardized implementation resources, and trained student volunteers.

-Students rotate through modular engineering stations that introduce robotics, programming, computational thinking, and engineering design while building confidence through guided experimentation.
+Students rotate through three activity stations that introduce robotics, programming, computational thinking, and engineering design while building confidence through guided experimentation.

 Workshop Structure